WaiShanYip/Databases/Stage 2/README.txt

 school address for the accompanying instructor and the car model for the accompanying instructor.
 Sort alphabetically A-Z by client surname and then client forename.
 (2.6) Change all lessons on or after 12/06/2020 with the instructor James Joffries to be with instructor Jim Adams.

+PROJECT TITLE: In Class Assessment.sql
+PURPOSE OF PROJECT: Stage 2 of University, Databases Systems ~ In Class Assessment 4 VERSION or DATE: 18/03/2020
+AUTHORS: Wai Shan (Karen) Yip
+EXPLANATION:
+This focuses on the implementation of PostgreSQL.
+A hotel booking system uses a relational database to store information about hotels and bookings by customers for a particular room.
+A relational schema for the database is: customer ( cid, forename, surname, gender, town) hotel ( hid, name, town) room ( hid, num, type) booking ( hid, cid, dstart, ndays, room) num represents room number. type represents room type. dstart represents start date. ndays represents the number of days of a booking.
+Gender of the customer is either 'F' or 'M'.
+Types of rooms are 'Single', 'Double' or 'Family'.
+Hotels in the same town must have distinct names.

+1.
+Create 3 tables called customer, hotel and room using the information provided.

+2.
+Create the booking table using the information provided.

+3.
+Register yourself as a customer.

+4.
+Add a hotel named Hamlets in London.

+5.
+Record a double room in the Hamlets hotel just added.

+6.
+Make a booking by you as the customer for the double room just created from 20th-25th June 2020.